BIG SHAKES AND HOT TAKES: INDUSTRY INSIGHTS FOR THE YEAR AHEAD

 MY HYPER LOCAL COCKTAIL - LOCOL AF

-The inspiration behind this drink is a seasonal and savoury take on Bellini.
+The inspiration behind this drink is a seasonal and savory take on Bellini.

 When looking to create something similar simply substitute, add, invert, or delete something from established recipe equation

-This recipe champions local produce by using (nearly all) ingredients that all come within an hour’s bicycle ride from my house.
+This recipe champions local produce by using ingredients that all come within an hour’s bicycle ride from my house.

-- Top up with mead & strain into chilled flute.
+2. Top with mead & strain into chilled flute.

 JON HUGHES – LOW ABV